 By definition, GDPR is an EU data protection standard that applies to all businesses that deal with the EU.
 However, despite Brexit, British companies are still expected to comply with the rules of GDPR.

-Just because we’re leaving the EU doesn’t mean we aren’t affected by it.
+Just because we’re leaving the EU doesn’t mean that we aren’t affected by it.
 Britain will still continue to take its lead from the EU for data protection, so British businesses will continue to be affected by these changes.
 If you’re unsure if your business falls under GDPR regulations or not, ask yourself these 3 questions:

 - Is your company based in the EU?